 This engaging book is a guide to Jewish literacy, using the behaviors of Adler's most peculiar cat to lead readers on a journey through thousands of years of Jewish thought, history, and practices.
 A collection of whimsical stories, interspersed with cleverly drawn black-and-white illustrations, Tales of the Holy Mysticat provides unique insights into Jewish mysticism by one of our generation’s most profoundly creative scholars--portrayed through the life of her cat.
 Just as the Holy Mysticat became Adler's teacher, so too can the Holy Mysticat teach us all.

-& Noble and IndieBound
+Available from Amazon, Barnes & Noble and IndieBound